yarahal/keravis/README.md

 keravis is a high-level API for CNN feature visualizations in Keras.
 It supports visualizations of

 1. Convolutional layer activations
-2. 2-dimensional feature space representations
+2. Feature space visualizations
-3. Saliency maps (vanilla backprop, guided backprop, and occlusion)
+3. Saliency maps (guided Grad-CAM, guided backprop, vanilla backprop, and occlusion)
-4. Generated inputs that result in maximal class scores
+4. Class model visualization
-5. Patches in a set of images that maximally activate an intermediate neuron
+5. Patches that maximally activate an intermediate neuron

 with support for nested pretrained models.